wagtail/wagtail/docs/reference/pages/model_reference.rst

     .. automethod:: as_object

-        This method retrieves this revision as an instance of its object's class.
+        This method retrieves this revision as an instance of its object's specific class.
 If the revision belongs to a page, it will be an instance of the :class:`~wagtail.models.Page`'s specific subclass.

         .. versionadded:: 4.0